t-money-g/CmakeCppTemplate/Readme.md

 Assuming your project is named "MyPro", proceed as follows:

-1. After clicking use this template clone your repo and name it into "MyPro".
+1. After clicking use this template clone your repo and name it "MyPro".

 2. In the ./MyPro/CMakeLists.txt find the line set( PROJECT_NAME EmptyPro )